Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Threat Model

 \section{Threat Model}

 \paragraphbe{Attacker's objective.} The attacker's goal is to prevent the RAG system from answering certain queries.
-Someone with an unsavory record or reputation may want to evade background checks by suppressing answers to queries that would return news articles or criminal records; a bad employee may want to suppress answers to queries about customer complaints; an APT in an enterprise network may want to suppress answers to SOC/security analysts asking whether a specific sequence of network events has been investigated before.
+This is a realistic threat in any RAG system that operates on user-generated content, such as webpages, social media, customer feedback, internal reviews, etc. For example, a business owner may want to suppress bad reviews from sites like Yelp or Tripadvisor and prevent them from influencing AI-generated summaries.
+Someone with an unsavory record or reputation may want to suppress answers to queries that would return news articles or criminal records.
+A bad employee may want to suppress answers to queries about customer complaints.

-Preventing a RAG system from answering a question is potentially more powerful than providing an incorrect answer.
-Refusals to answer are not amenable to fact-checking.
-Furthermore, this behavior is not anomalous because LLMs routinely fail to answer queries, citing lack of information or safety risk.
+Preventing a RAG system from answering a query is a stealthier attack than providing an incorrect answer.
+Refusals are not amenable to fact-checking.
+Furthermore, they are not anomalous because LLMs routinely fail to answer queries, citing the lack of information or safety risk.

-\paragraphbe{Attacker's capabilities.} We assume that the attacker can insert a document into the target RAG system's database.
-This is a realistic assumption: many RAG systems are designed to ingest as much data as possible, often from multiple untrusted sources (e.g., to collect a comprehensive SOC-investigation history), and, in fact, often from the very sources who may have an interest in hiding parts of the collected data (as in the case of an employee's HR records).
-We assume that the attacker is limited to a single document, to keep poisoning stealthy (in Section~\ref{sec:multipledocs}, we also evaluate the scenario when the attacker can add multiple documents to the database).
-The attacker has no other access to the RAG database.
-In particular, they cannot remove, modify, or even see any other documents in the database.
+\paragraphbe{Attacker's capabilities.} We assume that the attacker can insert and repeatedly edit their own content in the target RAG system's database but not remove or modify other documents.

+This is a realistic assumption for RAG systems that operate on user-generated content\textemdash Web content from sites like Wikipedia, Reddit forums, social media, review sites, etc.\textemdash and frequently re-index the database to account for updates and new content.
+In many usage scenarios (e.g., customer feedback stored in an enterprise RAG system), the attacker may not even be able to see other documents that will be retrieved and processed by RAG.
+Therefore, the attacker cannot suppress the answer by removing or editing documents that answer the query.
+Instead, the attacker's document needs to somehow ``jam'' or block these documents even though they are retrieved in response to the query and constitute the majority of the generation context.
+In other attacks on LLM systems, such as jailbreaking, the attacker controls most of the LLM input.
+This is \emph{not} the case in jamming attacks.

+To keep the attack stealthy and practical, we limit the attacker to a single document.
+Consider user-generated reviews on a site like Yelp, IMDb or Google Maps.
+Creating many fake reviews is detectable (if all originate from new users or exhibit similar features) and/or avoidable (by only retrieving unique reviews).
+In other scenarios, however, it may be feasible to insert multiple adversarial documents, with or without the ability to edit them later.
+In Section~\ref{sec:ablation}, we perform a limited evaluation of an attack involving multiple documents.